R5-3600/script-to-dump-disney-cdn/README.md

 ## Notes:

-I have set the download cooldown to 10 seconds otherwise the script missed a lot of files and the Wayback Machine Internet Archive's API would rate limit your connections due to how fast the script was moving.
+I have set the dump cooldown to 10 seconds, otherwise the script missed a lot of files and the Wayback Machine Internet Archive's API would limit your connections due to how fast the script was moving.